tlensk/PhageScreen/README.md

 ### Code:
 #### DrawDots.py
 The script produces a Dot Plot to compare two genomes graphically.
-Accepts command line arguments: minimum length for a match followed by the names of two multifasta files followed by prefix for two output files (or stdout) followed by optional arguments (not abbreviatable):
+It accepts command line arguments: minimum length for a match followed by the names of two multifasta files followed by prefix for two output files (or stdout) followed by optional arguments:

 `python3    DrawDots.py    40    Test_10viruses.fasta    Test_7prokaryotes.fasta     Test`